orionlee/pht_eb_stats/PilotResult.md

 - 67 TICs retained, producing the candidate list.
   - Upward 65 real eclipsing binaries are expected, based on a proxy of tagging accuracy of 96.6% (see below).

+- Note: the initial 2000 subjects are selected quasi-randomly.
+They are scraped from [#eclipisingbinary](https://www.zooniverse.org/projects/nora-dot-eisner/planet-hunters-tess/talk/tags/eclipsingbinary) in Planet Hunters TESS Talk.
+200 pages are arbitrarily selected, with 10 subjects on each page.

 ## Tagging Accuracy